Mariners vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won eight of the 16 games they were the moneyline favorite this season (50%).
+- The Mariners have been chosen as underdogs in seven games this year and have walked away with the win three times (42.9%) in those games.

-- In games it has played as moneyline favorites with odds of -120 or shorter, Seattle has a record of 7-7 (50%).
+- Seattle has a record of 3-3 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.

-- The implied moneyline probablility in this matchup gives the Mariners a 54.5% chance to win.
+- The moneyline set for this matchup implies the Mariners have a 51.2% chance of walking away with the win.

-- Seattle has combined with opponents to hit the over on the total 12 times this season for a 12-10-1 record against the over/under.
+- Seattle and its opponents have hit the over in 13 of its 24 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.